nus-cs1010/2324-s1/docs/policies.md

 * I adopt a "no mercy" policy when it comes to disciplinary action on plagiarism.
 Both parties, the student who copied, and the student who allowed others to copy, will be penalized equally.

-## Screencast
+## Lecture Video

-* Screencast will be recorded and posted online 3-4 days after the lecture.
+* The recorded zoom video will be recorded and posted online 1-2 days after the lecture.
-This will be done on a 'best effort' basis and screencast will not be guaranteed to be available on time or at all.
+This will be done on a 'best effort' basis and lecture video will not be guaranteed to be available on time or at all.

-* Posting of screencast is meant to help students who attended the lecture to recap the content or to help those who are not able to attend the lecture due to unexpected circumstances.
+* Posting of video lecture is meant to help students who attended the lecture to recap the content or to help those who are not able to attend the lecture due to unexpected circumstances.
 It does not mean that you should skip the lecture.
-[Research](https://link.springer.com/article/10.1007/s10734-018-0275-9) has shown that the effect of over-reliance on screencast is negative.
+[Research](https://link.springer.com/article/10.1007/s10734-018-0275-9) has shown that the effect of over-reliance on lecture video is negative.

 ## Model Solutions and Slides

 * Slides will be posted _after_ the class.
 Note that slides are used as a _visual aid_ to assist me during the lectures.
 It is not meant as a summary of lectures nor a replacement of lecture notes.

 * In a module like CS1010, there is often not a single correct answer.
 Hence, there is no model solution for this module.
-Sample solutions may be posted (both good and bad ones) for discussion.
+Sample solutions _may_ be posted (both good and bad ones) for discussion.
 I strongly encourage students to discuss your solution with the teaching team, instead of just comparing your solution with the sample solution.

 ## Grading